 Camera Base

-Created by Mathias Tobler - Botanical Research Institute of Texas
+Created by Mathias Tobler - San Diego Zoo Global Institute for Conservation Research

 Camera trap surveys produce hundreds if not thousands of photos during each survey.
 Managing all those photos and the corresponding information can be a difficult task.
-Camera Base is a tool that should help biologists manage the complete data for multiple camera trap surveys and provide tools for different types of data analysis.
-The tool was written and used to manage two surveys we carried out in Peru and has saved us a lot of time.
+Camera Base is a tool that helps biologists manage the complete data from multiple camera trap surveys and provides tools for different types of data analysis including capture-recapture, occupancy, activity patterns and diversity.

 Features